-It’s the only ticket you need to join our ongoing ukestras.
-2 hours of fun instruction for only $27 to get you started on the ukulele.
+It’s the only ticket you need to join our ongoing ukestras or Zookestras.
+One hour and 50 minutes of fun instruction for only $30 to get you started on the ukulele.

 Use the form (below) to book in, or see beneath the form for more information before booking.